7 Natural Sleep Remedies for Insomnia

 Having trouble sleeping?
 You aren't alone.
 The CDC has declared sleep deprivation a public health epidemic.

 One in 10 people suffer from chronic insomnia.
-About 4 in 10 have trouble sleeping.
+About 4 in 10 have sleep issues.
 That's a lot of people.

 Wondering how you can fall asleep more easily and stay asleep long enough to feel refreshed in the morning?
-Looking for ways to fall asleep without pharmaceutical medications?
+Looking for ways to improve your sleep quality without pharmaceutical medications?

 I recently attended an excellent class by Dr. Catherine Darley, ND about helping clients overcome insomnia naturally (1).
-In this post, I'll pass on some of the things that stood out to me from the class along with information about insomnia that I've learned from other sources over the years.
+In this post, I'll pass on some of the things that stood out to me from the class along with information about natural sleep remedies that I've learned from other sources over the years.

 What's In This Post